Frequently Asked Questions

 Yes we do – who doesn’t want to save money!

-Please give Lisa plenty of notice and she will make a listing on our website and on our social media.
-The more time she has the better as it can be difficult finding other surfers/snorkelers/fisherman that want to fish the same day as you do.
-We also recommend that you ask around your hotel if she has no luck.
+Please give Lisa plenty of notice and she will make a note in the reservations book The more time she has the better as it can be difficult finding other surfers/snorkelers/fisherman that want to fish the same day as you do.
+We recommend that you ask around your hotel and find others looking to share a charter.

 How long is the boat ride to good fishing?